hoophq/terraform-provider-hoop/docs/resources/plugin_config.md

 page_title: "hoop_plugin_config Resource - hoop"
 subcategory: ""
 description: |-
   Plugin Config resources allows configuring plugin definitions.
 The supported plugins that accept configurations are: slack, and runbooks.
+Make sure to work with this resource only with the gateway version 1.39.1 and onwards.
 ---

 # hoop_plugin_config (Resource)

 Plugin Config resources allows configuring plugin definitions.
 The supported plugins that accept configurations are: `slack`, and `runbooks`.
+Make sure to work with this resource only with the gateway version 1.39.1 and onwards.

 ## Example Usage